kooten111/KottCropper/README.md

     https://github.com/kooten111/KottCropper

+Go to \Static\cropped_images and put the images you want to crop there.

 Run the app

     python Cropper.py

+Go to `localhost:5000` in your browser and start cropping.

+Your cropped images will be in \Static\cropped_images\cropped

 ## Todo
 - [ ] Flipping the aspect ratio does not work as intended